gjorgjevik/embed4sd/README.md

-# Embed4SD: Enhancing Sustainable Development Progress Monitoring Through Natural Language Processing
+# Embed4SD: Associating Indicators with Sustainable Development Goals and Targets Through Textual Descriptions

-This repository contains the code for the research article "Embed4SD: Enhancing Sustainable Development Progress Monitoring Through Natural Language Processing", authored by A. Gjorgjevikj, K. Mishev, D. Trajanov, and Lj.
+This repository contains the code for the research article "Embed4SD: Associating Indicators with Sustainable Development Goals and Targets Through Textual Descriptions", authored by A. Gjorgjevikj, K. Mishev, D. Trajanov, and Lj.
 Kocarev.

 ## Requirements